TwoBitMachines/FlareEngineDocs/docs/html/_sources/systems/firearm.rst.txt

 The player must have the Firearms ability enabled (for recoil to work and for applying ability exceptions).

 .. note::
-   More than one firearm can be active at a time.
+   More than one firearm can be active at a time, and the Item class offers a convenient way for picking up tools.

 .. list-table::
    :widths: 25 100